“I just want to lose weight”.

 One of the most powerful reasons for retaining surplus weight is sexual protection.
 This reason can be complex in itself.
 On the one hand, the thought of reducing in size can make you fear being more sexually attractive and, therefore, vulnerable to attack.
 On the other, you can be concerned if you lose weight that you will become sexually provocative and promiscuous and will turn into someone you don’t like.

 Understand the scared part of you as well as the part that desperately wants to change.

-Dealing with conflict is a normal part of the process of recovering from emotion-driven overeating and it is where your psychological energy is best spent.
-Try as you might to normalise your eating, if there’s a part of you that’s not on board, you’re going to struggle.
+Dealing with conflict is a normal part of the process of recovering from emotion-driven overeating and it’s where your psychological energy is best spent.
+Try as you might to normalise your eating, if there’s a part of you not on board you’re going to struggle.
 There’s no point trying to force yourself to do something that a part of you fundamentally doesn’t want to do.

-Crucially, while the part of you that doesn’t want to change is intensely vulnerable, it’s also tremendously powerful.
-It’s this part that motivates you to binge.
+The part that doesn’t want to change motivates you to binge.
 It doesn’t care about nutrition or how much weight you gain or how awful you feel physically.
-It’s just trying to survive emotionally in the world and it believes it needs food in order to do that.
+It’s just trying to help you survive emotionally in the world and it believes it needs food in order to do that.
 In the battle of to eat or not to eat, it will always emerge victorious.

 So please get to know it, maybe start by writing down how you truly feel about resolving your issues with food and weight.
 Be gentle with yourself.
 Understand the scared part of you as well as you do the part that desperately wants to change.
 In this way, you might find a compromise between these conflicting factions of your personality that seemingly want very different things.